 The carrying amount of goodwill is stated above.
-The recoverable amounts have been determined based on value in use calculations which uses cash flow projections covering a period of five years (which are based on key assumptions such as expected growth rates based on past experience, margins and Management's expectations/ extrapolation of normal increase/ steady terminal growth rate) and appropriate discount rates that reflects current market assessments of time value of money and risks specific to these investments.
+The recoverable amounts have been determined based on value in use calculations which uses cash flow projections covering a period of five years (which are based on key assumptions such as expected growth rates based on past experience , margins and Management's expectations/ extrapolation of normal increase/ steady terminal growth rate) and appropriate discount rates that reflects current market assessments of time value of money and risks specific to these investments.
 The cash flow projections includes estimates for five years developed using internal forecasts and terminal growth rate thereafter.
 The planning horizon reflects the assumptions for short to mid-term market developments.
-The average growth rate used in extrapolating cash flows beyond the planning period ranged from (5.0%) to 8.0% for the year ended March 31, 2022.
+The average growth rate used in extrapolating cash flows beyond the planning period ranged from (5.0%) to 8.0 % for the year ended March 31, 2023.
 Discount rate reflects the current market assessment of the risks specific to a CGU or group of CGUs.
 The discount rate is estimated on the weighted average cost of capital for respective CGU or group of CGUs.
-Discount rate used ranged from 3.9% to 12.0% for the year ended March 31, 2022.
-The discount rate considered for the Company's operation in the United States ranges from 5.3% and 6.7% and for Terapia SA has been considered at 7.5%.
+Discount rate used ranged from 5.5 % to 13.2% for the year ended March 31, 2023.
+The discount rate considered for the Company's operation in the United States ranges from 5.5% and 8.3% and for SC Terapia SA has been considered at 9.3%.
 The management believes that any reasonable possible change in key assumptions on which recoverable amount is based is not expected to cause the aggregate carrying amount to exceed the aggregate recoverable amount of the cash generating unit.
-Based on the impairment assessment, the Management has determined no impairment loss in the value of goodwill.

-NOTE : 48 Disclosures mandated by the Companies Act, 2013 Schedule III Part II by way of additional information is given in Annexure 'A'.
+NOTE: 48 Disclosures mandated by the Companies Act, 2013 Schedule III Part II by way of additional information is given in Annexure 'A'.

-NOTE : 49 INCOME TAXES
+NOTE: 49 INCOME TAXES